Atypical Decay Rates for Atypical Heights in Random Recursive Trees: Introduction

 Connecting recursive trees to Crump-Mode-Jagers (CMJ) branching processes via continuous-time embedding has been a standard tool since the works of Pittel \cite{Pittel94} and Devroye \cite{Devroye87,Dev98}.
-Consider a Yule process starting with a single ancestor at $t=0$, where each individual independently gives birth at a unit exponential rate.
+Consider a Yule process starting with a single ancestor at $t=0$, where each individual independently gives birth at rate one.
 Let $(\tau_{n})_{n \ge 1}$ denote the chronological sequence of birth times, meaning $\tau_{n} $ is the exact moment the population reaches size $n$.
 The sequence of family trees drawn at these discrete moments $\tau_n$ (with chronologically labeled vertices) has the same joint distribution as the RRT $\mathcal{T}_{n}$.
-Particularly, the height $H_n$ corresponds to the maximum generation born by time $\tau_n$.
-Since $\tau_n= \ln n + O(1)$ in probability, analyzing the typical height reduces to studying the asymptotic first birth time of the $k$-th generation in a Yule process, which was well-addressed by \cite{Kingman75} and is also subsumed under the general theory of the minimum of branching random walks \cite{Aidekon13,ABF13}.
+In particular, the height $H_n$ corresponds to the maximum generation born by time $\tau_n$.
+Since $\tau_n-\ln n=O_{\P}(1)$, analyzing the typical height reduces to studying the asymptotic first birth time of the $k$-th generation in a Yule process, which was studied in \cite{Kingman75} and is also subsumed under the general theory of the minimum of branching random walks \cite{Aidekon13,ABF13}.

 While this continuous-time embedding is highly efficient for determining the typical behavior of random trees, it becomes inconvenient when investigating atypical behavior, such as large deviations.
 The main issue is that the continuous-time model introduces auxiliary randomness through the exponential birth times.
 If we rely on this embedding to study rare events, the optimal strategy leading to the rare event would involve controlling this artificial time randomness.
-Conditioning on an specific stopping time like $\tau_{n}= a \ln n$ changes the distribution of the branching process and seems makes the analysis more complicated.
-Consequently, studying large deviations requires us to abandon the continuous-time embedding method and analyze the discrete RRT directly.
+Conditioning on a specific stopping time like $\tau_{n}= a \ln n$ changes the distribution of the branching process and seems to make the analysis more complicated.
+Consequently, studying large deviations requires us to analyze the discrete RRT directly.
 This loss of a unified framework means we must tackle different random tree structures on a case-by-case basis, which leads to the following question: